Civil rights icon Larry Gossett goes from lion to longshot in his final election

 Invariably, they were full of stories of the ways Gossett has helped the community.

-“Everybody went to Larry with issues, especially with the court system,” said Virginia Bethea, 50, daughter of former Seattle School Board member Betty Patu and the late Von Tresckow 'Paul' Patu, who was a longtime advocate for Seattle’s Pacific Islander community.
+“Everybody went to Larry with issues, especially with the court system,” said Virginia Bethea, 50, daughter of former Seattle School Board member Betty Patu and the late Von Tresckow 'Paul' Patu, a longtime advocate for Seattle’s Pacific Islander community.
 Her husband, Mike Bethea, is the Rainier Beach High School boys basketball coach.

 “Larry has always been the people’s champion — we call him with everything, and he shows up,” said Bethea, who grew up in Columbia City and now lives in Renton.